Please wait...

 Q. Data entry/follow up - Can I still input 6/12 month questionnaire data even if a record is locked?

-A. Patient records should be locked as soon as all sections (1-7) of the clinical data are complete and show up as green in the status bar.
-Even though the record is locked, this will not prevent you from entering the record at the 6/12 month stage to input the follow up questionnaire data as these questionnaires operate under a separate locking system.
-Once the 6/12 month questionnaire data is inputted, each questionnaire will need to be locked individually to submit the data to the central PQIP team.
+The record being locked will not prevent you from entering the data at the 6/12 month stage as these questionnaires operate under a separate record-locking system.
+Once the 6/12 month questionnaire data is complete, each questionnaire will need to be locked individually to submit the data to the central PQIP team.

 Q. Adding new web tool users - permission levels